graysonlee123/embark/README.md

 ## Updating

-To update Embark, edit your `bookmarks.json` file.
+To add, change, edit, or remove links in Embark, edit your `bookmarks.json` file.
 Then, refresh the site twice or wait some time.
 On the first refresh, NextJS triggers a function to rebuild the page with the new data.